Hug and Hop: a discrete-time, non-reversible Markov chain Monte-Carlo algorithm: Statistical models

 \section{Statistical models}

-In this section the utility of \emph{Hug and Hop} is demonstrated on some some real-world models, using simulated data: a $10$-dimensional cauchit regression model; an item-response, or Rash, model with $10$ tests and $100$ subjects; and a $256$-dimensional probit regression model for binary spatial data.
-In each case, performance is compared against Hamiltonian Monte Carlo (HMC).
-Algorithm tuning and measures of efficiency are as in Section \ref{sec:sims}.
+In this section the utility of {Hug and Hop} is demonstrated and compared against Hamiltonian Monte Carlo on some some real-world models, using simulated data: $30$- and $100$-dimensional Cauchit regression models; an item-response, or Rash, model with $20$ tests and $100$ subjects; and a 1002-dimensional stochastic volatility model.
+In the first two examples, we also test the No U-turn Sampler of \citet{HoGe2014}, where the recursive tree building leads to additional computational expense, so performance is measured in effective samples per CPU second.
+For the other example performance is evaluated via effective samples per gradient evaluation since gradient evaluations are by far the most computationally expensive operations performed each iteration.
+For fairness of comparison and to enable verification of our tuning advice, algorithms were tuned for maximum efficiency across a grid of parameter values as in Section \ref{sec:sims}.